-- General, Special Revenue, Debt Service and Capital Projects Funds. - Percentages increasing over time indicate a greater risk due to increased dependence on outside revenues. - The inconclusive rating is more related to the benchmark than the City itself.
-Other municipalities of similar population and taxable property values have less intergovernmental revenues in relation to total revenue.
-There are few municipalities that run a federally funded housing program.
-The 2015 increase in is attributable to increased Housing Assistance funding levels and reimbursements related to the Natural Disaster Fund.
+- General, Special Revenue, Debt Service and Capital Projects Funds. - Percentages increasing over time indicate a greater risk due to increased dependence on outside revenues. - The favorable rating is due to the decrease in intergovernmental revenues as compared to total revenues over the past three fiscal years.
+The 2015 increase is attributed to increases in intergovernmental revenue related to the Section 8 Housing Assistance funding levels and reimbursements in the Natural Disaster Fund.
+The 2016 and 2018 decrease is attributed to decreases in intergovernmental revenue in the Natural Disaster Fund and Special Grant Fund.